Sole Proprietorship in Singapore

 As a commercial hub of Asia, Singapore has a very rich enterprise ecosystem.
-Right from large multinational corporations to small sole proprietorship all forms and sizes of business thrive in its pro-business environment.
+Right from large multinational corporations to small sole proprietorships all forms and sizes of businesses thrive in their pro-business environment.
 When it comes to business formation in Singapore, a sole proprietorship is the easiest business entity form to go with.
 But note that this type of business entity is suitable only for small investment businesses as it involves a single owner.
 And because it is a business with single ownership, you will have no limited liability protection and your assets will not be protected from any business risks that you may face during the course of your business.

 Advantages of Setting Up a Sole Proprietorship in Singapore

 - It is the easiest and the least expensive business structure to set up

 - As a sole proprietor, you are in complete control of all the business affairs including decision making

 - You accrue all the business income that is generated

 - You are free of the obligation of filing returns annually and only need to renew your membership every year